Burqa, Ramallah: 1967 and aftermath

 The outpost Migron, Mateh Binyamin was located east of Burqa, on land registered as privately owned by inhabitants of Burqa and Deir Dibwan.
 In 2012 Migron was evacuated and since then the area is deserted.

+The village often experiences harassment from settlers that includes armed invasions of the village and attacks on residents,burning cars and houses and destruction of crops and livestock.
+In August 2023, a resident of the village was killed by a settler who entered with a herd a private field belonging to the local resident.